laurajodz/mood-app-client/README.md

-### There is a History page where the user can view all of their entries.
+### There is a History page where the user can view their mood history

 ![History](screenshots/10history.png)